coral-streaming/coral-streaming.github.io/Documentation-StateCalculation.md

 There are several problems with this approach:

 - **Which average is right?**
-Which average is the correct one?
-There exists inconsistent state between the two runtimes.
-You can also rely on the statistics of large numbers here and assume that in the long run, the two averages will converge to the average of the original values, on average.
+There now exists inconsistent state between the two runtimes.
+You can rely on the statistics of large numbers here and assume that in the long run, the two averages will converge to the average of the original values, on average.
 If you don't want to sound like a statistician, this explanation is better avoided with another state method.

 - **Reconciliation**
 How can we reconcile the state of the two actors?
-Often, the average of two averages does not equal the average of the original input events, which we have not stored in this actor.
-For other types of state, such as neural networks, it might be completely unclear how to reconcile two states or it might simply be impossible.
+It is often not possible to aggregate two aggregates and come to the same results as when the calculation was performed directly on the original input events.
+For some types of state, such as a neural network for example, it might be completely unclear how to reconcile two states or it might simply be impossible.

 - **Duplicate actions**
 For instance, if a JSON object is sent to Kafka if a certain threshold is reached, two JSON objects will be sent because we have two copies of the runtime.
 It is not clear how to prevent duplicate actions in the case of duplicate runtimes.